CodeGoat-dev/SecureMe/readme.md

 - **Network Connectivity**
   Connect to Wi-Fi networks using a captive portal for seamless setup.

+- **Time Synchronisation**
+  Automatic date and time synchronisation when connected to the internet.

 - **Web Interface**
   Configure and manage SecureMe through a user-friendly, password-protected web interface.